fsot candidate studying for the test. On table is a desktop, phone, pens, paper, and a highlighter.

 For reading widely, the ground rule here is to read a periodical consistently.
 If you’re starting, then I recommend The Economist.
 However, the New York Times and the Washington Post are excellent publications.
 Another option is to subscribe to daily briefings.
 All the periodicals above have one, and Foreign Policy has a good one.

 In addition, improve your subject matter expertise.
 Review State’s suggested reading list and determine which publication(s) interest(s) you the most.
-After completing the practice tests above, select the areas you scored weakest and focus your reading on those areas.
+After completing the practice tests above, select the areas you scored weakest in and focus your reading on those areas.
 The suggested reading list is sectioned by knowledge area to assist you.

 Alternative study methods.
 If you are a fan of: